vomaufgang/publish/CONTRIBUTING.rst

 Get Started!
 ============

 Ready to contribute?
-Here's how to set up `apub` for local development.
+Here's how to set up `anited_publish` for local development.

-1. Fork the `apub` repo on GitHub.
+1. Fork the `anited/publish` repo on GitLab.

 2. Clone your fork locally::

-    $ git clone git@github.org:your_name_here/apub.git
+    $ git clone git@gitlab.com:your_name_here/publish.git

 3. Install your local copy into a virtualenv.
 This is how you set up your fork for local development::

+    $ cd publish/
     $ python -m venv path_to_your_env && path_to_your_env/Scripts/activate
-    $ cd apub/
     $ pip install -e .[dev]

 .. note:: Setup of your virtualenv may differ based on your operating system and whether your Python 3 executable is suffixed as `python3` or not.